Legal Advice for Power of Attorney — 373 results

 Remember that you are a "fiduciary" This means that when you are serving as someone's agent under a power of attorney, you must always act in their best interest.
 You must act prudently... more

-Written by attorney Laurie Steiner, about 5 years ago.
+Written by attorney Laurie Steiner, over 5 years ago.
 STAFF PICK

 Why should I care?
 With all the privacy restrictions on medical information that have been imposed as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA),... more